Business people are humans too – here are our tips to connecting with them through content marketing for B2B

 Keep it interesting

 According to a study by The Harvard Study of Communications, we have precisely seven seconds to make a first impression on another human.
-And when it comes to marketing your business to another business, this same rule applies.
+And when it comes to content marketing for B2B businesses, this same rule applies.
 You’re still talking to humans, and humans respond to creativity.

 Try: adding interest to your content with humour, storytelling, imagery, graphics or video.